 Receive the latest articles for free.
 Click here to get the Luxury Daily newsletters.

-Keeping mobile customers in your store this holiday seasonBy a MCD columnist
+Keeping mobile customers in your store this holiday seasonBy

 Let us face it: it is no longer a question that consumers will adopt mobile as an interaction and transaction channel.

 Over the last year, mobile has proven itself to be a viable medium that will play an increasingly prevalent role this year and in future years.
 Case in point: mobile retail is poised to set records this upcoming holiday shopping season, with 20 percent of all online sales being conducted through a mobile device.

 Whether it is a tablet, an iPhone or an Android device, consumers will make more purchases than ever before through their mobile devices, certainly helping to proliferate the concept of “couch commerce.”
 It is something we as marketers need to embrace by making it easier and easier for customers to engage brands through mobile devices while they are doing other things – such as watching television.

 But the growth of mobile interaction is being driven by much more than just couch commerce – it is about convenience, efficiency and accessibility.

 Hey, I am a working mom and I spend a lot of time on the road, so if I am sitting in an airport lounge and can switch on my iPad and knock several items off of my holiday list, then that is what I am looking for.

 And that same need for convenience, efficiency and accessibility does not end when I get home.
 It also applies to my in-store shopping trips.

 But some of the more traditional bricks-and-mortar retailers I talk to are overly wary of mobile and hesitant to bridge ecommerce mobile initiatives with the in-store experience.